 Will we need two occupancy sensors in the room - one to control the lights and one to control the HVAC?

 A totally unnecessary and wasteful solution.
-Our zencontrol smart sensors detect occupancy, and can provide feedback to the BMS to switch HVAC on or off, as well as control the lights.
+Our zencontrol multi-sensors detect occupancy, and can provide feedback to the BMS to switch HVAC on or off, as well as control the lights.

-zencontrol multi-sensors are equipped with advanced technologies to provide feedback on eVOC, eCO2, humidity, motion, sound pressure, and temperature.
+zencontrol multi-sensors are equipped with advanced technologies to provide feedback on VOCs, eCO2, humidity, motion, sound pressure, and temperature.
 All this in addition to IAQ (internal air quality) and light level measurement.

 Your zencontrol LCS allows you to monitor air quality, control climate, optimise space utilisation, and save energy—all from a single, integrated system.
 Your toolkit for a safer, more comfortable, and energy-efficient environment.